bugzmanov/cleancode-critique/src/chapter_4.md

 So when you find yourself in a position where you need to write a comment, think it through and see whether there isn't some way to turn the tables and express yourself in code.
 Every time you express yourself in code, you should pat yourself on the back.
 Every time you write a comment, you should grimace and feel the failure of your ability of expression.
 </div>

-This is pretty damaging and I believe this is the main takeaway that developers would get out the chapter.
+This is pretty damaging and I believe this is the main takeaway that developers get out the chapter.
 It's the second worst idea of this book: comments are failure to write good code.
-This hyperbolic stance had influenced many developers to avoid creating and using this useful tool of design, abstraction and documentation.
+This hyperbolic stance had influenced many developers to avoid creating and using the useful tool.
+The tool of design, abstraction and documentation.
-This stance has contributed to a broader culture where comments are undervalued and often ignored (note how comments are grayed out in most modern IDEs).
+This view has contributed to a broader culture where comments are undervalued and often ignored (note how comments are grayed out in most modern IDEs).

 Martin is low key proposing idea of self-documenting code.
 This is a nice idea if it could work.

-But the code can never provide all the context, even if you try using "really-relly long essays" as a name.
+But the code can never provide all the context, even if you try using "really-relly long essays" as names.
 Even if we assume that executable code can perfectly describe everything that's there, quite often things that are excluded are also important part of the design.

-The "comments are failures" principle is probably the main driver of "essay as a name" style of naming:
+The "comments are failures" principle is probably the main driver of this verbose overdescriptive style of naming:

 ```java
 private static int smallestOddNthMultipleNotLessThanCandidate(int candidate, int n) { }